Why is this project interesting?

 3) To use the methods developed to estimate the impact of forest disturbance and tree cover on water provisioning

 What’s in it for you?

 Become an expert in forest monitoring and landscape analysis.
 You will conduct applied research producing robust scientific evidence urgently needed to support forest policies.
 You will collect biophysical data that describes forested landscapes in the tropics, and learn how to analyze, interpret, publish and communicate your research to broad audiences.
 You will become networked with some leading scientists in this discipline, and have the opportunity to interact with policy makers at different levels.

 You will be exposed to and learn from expertise in social sciences.
 You will be well-placed to enter the job market at the end of your studies.
 You will join an exciting research environment.
 You will benefit from the research training programmes offered by the Faculty of Science and Technology at Lancaster University, by being part of the large and vibrant multidisciplinary Lancaster Environment Centre, and by becoming a part of the active tropical environmental research conducted at the Centre.
 You will conduct field work in East Africa, and learn from your supervisor based at the Centre for International Forestry Research (CIFOR) in Kenya.

 Who should apply?

 We are seeking applications from excellent graduates with a Master’s degree.
-You should have a strong background in the Soils, Hydrology, and Environmental Sciences.
+You should have a strong background in the Forestry and Environmental Sciences.
 You must have demonstrable potential for creative, high-quality PhD research.
-Ability to link theory to practical work and statistical knowledge will be important.
-Programming skills (R, Matlab or Python) and knowledge of GIS are required.
-Relevant practical research experience required.
+Ability to link theory to practical work, and statistical knowledge will be important.
+Knowledge of Remote sensing and GIS are required.
+Relevant research experience will be beneficial.

 The small print

-Academic Requirements: Master’s degree in Soil and Water, Geography, Environmental or Earth Sciences.
+Academic Requirements: Master’s degree (or equivalent) in Forestry, Earth Environmental Sciences

 Deadline for applications: Midnight CET 28 February 2017